Joy-Anna Duggar Shares A Sentimental Gift That Has Stirred Fans’ Emotions

 Joy-Anna Duggar lost her baby girl when she was just 20 weeks along in her pregnancy last July.
 It has been an emotional ride for her and husband, Austin Forsyth, as expected.
 Life has gone on for the Counting On stars, but they, of course, still have their moments of sadness which Joy shares on social media.
 She just recently shared a gift that she received that seems to be dear to her heart.

 The Duggar daughter posted a photo via Instagram that may seem a bit odd for some people, but for Christians such as Joy-Anna and her family, it appears to be just a part of their faith.
-The picture that she was gifted looks like it may have been hand drawn and is a replica of a snapshot that was taken of Joy, Austin, and their son, Gideon.
+The picture that she was gifted looks like it may have been hand-drawn and is a replica of a snapshot that was taken of Joy, Austin, and their son, Gideon.
 The 22-year-old mom had posted the original photo back in December as they are seen standing in front of their new home that they just moved into.
-That same pic was duplicated in a drawing that also included Jesus holding a baby.
+That same pic was duplicated in the drawing that also included Jesus holding a baby.

 That baby is supposed to be their little girl, Annabelle Elise, that they lost last year.
-The meaning behind this picture is that their second born is “in the arms of Jesus,” as Joy-Anna said in her caption.
+The meaning behind this picture is that their second-born is “in the arms of Jesus,” as Joy-Anna said in her caption.

 Another twist in the photo is that Joy-Anna is reaching out and holding the hand of Jesus as well.
-She has made plenty of references since her miscarriage on how her faith and prayers has gotten her through.
+She has made plenty of references since her miscarriage on how her faith and prayers have gotten her through.
 It stands to reason that this is the meaning of the hand holding.

 Lauren Duggar, who also had a miscarriage, called the picture “beautiful.”
-In addition, sister Jill Dillard and sister-in-law Anna Duggar both took to the comments to express their love for the gift.
+In addition, sister Jill Dillard and sister-in-law Anna Duggar both took to the comments section to express their love for the gift.

 Many of Joy’s followers, who had also experienced losses of their own babies, mentioned how touched they were by the pic and thanked her for the reminder of the Jesus reference.